 Use materials approved by the authority having jurisdiction.
 In the absence of other authority, PVC and CPVC pipe must comply with ASTM D1785 or D2845.
 Cement and primer must comply with ASME D2564 or F493.
 For Canada use CSA or ULC certified PVC or CPVC pipe, fittings, and cement.
-Do not use copper or black iron pipe, or fittings.

-To allow for proper drainage on large horizontal runs, a second line vent may be required and tubing size may need to increase to 1 inch (25 mm).
+To allow for proper drainage on large horizontal runs, a second line vent may be required and tubing size may need to increase to 1 inch.